IBM/Hybrid-Cloud-Applications-and-Services/README.md

 5. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public 'Cloud Host' gateway server.
 Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-secure-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.

+Jump to [Step 6](#6-create-an-api-connect-service-in-bluemix) to expose your application APIs via API Connect

 # 4. Build sample application to run on Public Cloud and use On-Premise database

 Our sample API application is an airline booking application that demonstrates how API application can store its data using on-premise database and enhance its API features using Bluemix's Data Analytic Service.